AbuMandour/WhiteMvvm/README.md

         </ListView>

-### Constants

-to make our solution more maintainable we should use all constants as global variables so Constants assembly will hold all keys in class such as _API keys_

 ### CustomControls
 every Xamarin Forms application need a custom control and renderers to for custom UI in Custom Control assembly will have all responsible to hold custom controls, for now, we only have a _Grid View_